r-raymond/nixos-mailserver/README.md

 ## Release Candidate

-If you feel adventurous, git the new release candidate a spin.
+If you feel adventurous, give the new release candidate a spin.
 It adds quotas to the user accounts.

 * [SNM v2.1](https://github.com/r-raymond/nixos-mailserver/releases/v2.1-rc1)